gostnort/q_and_a_generator/README.md

 - **Password Protection**: Supports password-protected `.zip` archives using the `js7z` library.
 - **Customizable Quizzes**: Allows users to set the number of questions and the passing percentage.
 - **Interactive Feedback**: Provides immediate scoring and visual feedback on correct/incorrect answers.
+- **Share Quiz**: Generates a standalone HTML file containing the current quiz.
+This file can be shared with others without requiring them to have the original ZIP file or any server setup.
+The shared quiz maintains all functionality including the ability to regenerate questions and submit answers.

 ## How to Use